trexjacket/trexjacket/docs_src/reference/model.rst

 API
 =====

-Click :bdg-link-primary-line:`Read on Tableau <>` to view the corresponding Tableau documentation when applicable.
+To view the corresponding Tableau documentation click the buttons marked :bdg-link-primary-line:`Read on Tableau <>`

 api
 ----